B1nus/wezy/README.md

 # Parser
 indentation parsing from python.
 # Import
-Import code by using the `load` keyword (For example `load graphics`).
-By default this code is imported at the top level (the preprocessor is literaly just pasting the source code of the imported file), use the `as` keyword to give the code a namespace `load graphics as webgpu`.
-Import code from a local file by giving the path to the file prepended with a `./` (For example `load ./localfile.crs`).
+Import code by using the `copy` keyword (For example `copy graphics`).
+By default this code is imported at the top level of your file.
+Use the `as` keyword to give the imported code a namespace `copy graphics as gfx`.
+Import code from a local file by giving the path to the file prepended with a `./` (For example `copy ./local_file.crs`).
 > [!NOTE]
-> crust will only allow loading code from files in the current directory or any subdirectories. crust will never load files from a parent directory.
+> crust will only allow loading code from files in the current directory or any subdirectories. crust will never load files from a parent directory. crust can never access files outside of the sandboxed environment as enforced by your WebAssembly runtime.
 ## Downloading code from the internet
 You are free to download the code in any way of your chosing, but using [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) is a good idea.
 # Comptime